Frank Eke

+Education

+he was first Ikwerre man to study at the Harvard University USA, where he earned a Master of Public Health in 1972.
+He was from Woji.

+Death

 He died on 4 January 2013 after a short illness.
 Prior to his death, he was the paramount ruler of Evo Kingdom in Obio-Akpor local government area.
 His full title was HRM.
-King Dr. (Amb) Sir Frank Adiele Eke (Eze Gbakagbaka of Evo land).
+King Dr (Amb) Sir Frank Adiele Eke (Eze Gbakagbaka of Evo land).

 Family

 He was married to Evang.
 Beatrice Chiebonam Eke and had 6 children with her as follows: Leslie Eke, Graham Eke, Ada Eke, Ngozi Oyewole, Onyinye Unachukwu and Frank Eke.